nce/keyboards/gh60-hx/README.md

 It features a `vim` styled arrow cluster (`hjkl` movement) and a long pressed
 <kbd>;</kbd> function layer switch.

-*Note: atm the source codes comments dont reflect the actual code*
+*Note: atm the source code comments dont reflect the actual code*